KomodoPlatform/NotaryNodes/season4/candidates/strob/README.md

 <br>

 ## STROB HARDWARE
-I have my own servers so I don't even need to access it remotely (no open SSH port).
+I have my own hardware for my NA server so I don't even need to access it remotely (no open SSH port).
 I also have many of those servers in a rack as well as many others setup as workstations (total of 16) so there will always be a hardware backup available.
+For my EU, SH and AR eventual servers I would use data center rentals.

 ![My rack](https://www.strob.net/WP/wp-content/uploads/2014/04/entrevue3DVF_00012.jpg)